 Yeah, Er-r-r No.

-Not ever having seen a white man never mind one who spoke a foreign language, the beautiful Taino People just smiled, and set about saving the lives of Chris and his men, after which they returned the favour by savaging them in most heinous ways.
-The photo (left) is of a bohios (straw hut)*
+Not ever having seen a white man never mind one who spoke a foreign language, the beautiful Taino People just smiled, danced, and set about saving the lives of Chris and his men, after which they returned the favour by savaging them in most heinous ways.

-Fact 1: cutting children to bits to see who many could be cut in half with one swipe of a sword is what makes a monster not a hero.
+Fact 1: Lining up children to see how many heads could be cut off with one swipe of the sword is what makes a monster not a hero.
 The brave Taino people were forced to endure his presence four times between 1491-1504

 Fact 2: The world he arrived in was hardly new having been there for thousands of years.
 The Taino culture, in particular, was one of the most highly developed cultures in the Caribbean.